Options to improve your cover

 Step 2: Call our dedicated claims team.
 We'll check that your claim's eligible, then find a choice of appropriate specialists near you.

-Step 3: You choose the specialist that suits you best and we arrange an appointment at a time and place that suits you.
+Step 3: You choose the specialist that suits you best and we arrange an initial appointment at a time and place that suits you.
 Or, if you prefer, you can make the appointment yourself.